xhtml2pdf/xhtml2pdf/docs/source/reference/cli.rst

 .. option:: --start-viewer, -s

    Start the default PDF viewer after conversion.
+Works on Linux as well as on Windows and macOS since 0.2.19.

 .. option:: --quiet, -q